Icon Pharmacy Logo

 How far in advance should I book?

 Book at least 6 weeks before your departure.
-The vaccine must be given at least 10 days before you arrive in Saudi Arabia and some additional vaccines require multiple doses spread over several weeks.
-Even if your travel is sooner than this, contact us as we can often accommodate last-minute appointments.
+All mandatory vaccines must be administered at least 10 days before you arrive in Saudi Arabia.
+Some additional vaccines require multiple doses spread over several weeks.
+Even if your travel is sooner than 6 weeks, contact us as we can often accommodate last-minute appointments.

 What happens if I return from Saudi Arabia feeling unwell?

-If you or anyone at home becomes unwell with symptoms of meningitis within two weeks of returning from Saudi Arabia, contact your GP or NHS 111 immediately and mention your recent travel history, or dial 999 in an emergency.
+If you or anyone at home becomes unwell with symptoms of meningitis within two weeks of returning from Saudi Arabia, contact your GP or NHS 111 immediately and mention your recent travel history.
+Dial 999 in an emergency.

 Icon Travel Clinic is based at Icon Pharmacy, 155 Manford Way, Chigwell, Essex, IG7 4DN, and is a NaTHNaC-approved, GPhC-registered travel health centre.
-We offer Meningitis ACWY vaccination and official certification in a single appointment, with same-day certificate issuance.
+We offer Meningitis ACWY, COVID-19, seasonal influenza, and other travel vaccinations with official certification in a single appointment, with same-day certificate issuance.
 We serve patients across Chigwell, Loughton, Woodford, Ilford, Wanstead and the wider Essex and East London area.

 Book your appointment online or call us on 0208 500 7070.
 You can also view our full travel vaccine range and pricing.